mlzarathustra/ondes/TO-DO.md

     - trace: frequency

         frequency of the modulator relative to the modulated oscillator, represented in semitones; it may be sufficient to show the frequency relative to the "offsetFrequency" (= midi + detune + semitone offset)

+    - for the **waves** parameter, allow a pointer to a harmonic or anharmonic wave generator.

  ---
   - Panners -